 - Via SystmOnline - Repeat prescriptions can be ordered online through the SystmOnline portal here

-- Via Web Form - If you are not signed up for online services, repeat prescriptions can be ordered via web form located to right of this text
+- Via Web Form - If you are not signed up for online services, repeat prescriptions can be ordered via web form located below this text

 Please allow 48 hours, excluding weekends and Bank Holidays, for your request to be processed.
 Any problems please telephone the surgery.

 Please be aware that prescription requests cannot be taken over the surgery telephone, if you wish to put in a prescription request over the phone, these must be done via the Medicines Order Line on 01246 588860

 Electronic Prescribing Service